SergeyTrusov/Messaging/README.md

 Messaging
 =========

-Web app to send message
+Web app to send message each other.

-TODO: удалить бинарники и отладоные файлы, для уменьшения размера